Introduction. How complicated is early termination of a fixed-term lease?

 Example:

-– If the notice of termination is submitted in mid-January, the notice period will begin on January 31.
-And, for example, with a two-month notice period, it will last until March 31.
+- If notice is given in mid-January, the notice period will begin on 31 January.
+And for example, with a two-month notice period, it will last until 31 March.

 Of course, it is rare - but it happens that the parties agreed otherwise.
 Just like you shouldn't pay attention to the fact that they arrange to pick up the keys a day or two earlier or later.
 Of course, if it is done with their mutual consent.

-13. Can I withdraw from a signed lease agreement?
+13. Is it possible to withdraw from a signed lease before it comes into force?

-Withdrawal from a signed lease, i.e. one that has not yet entered into force, is a subject for longer consideration.
-There are lawyers who see some opportunities in such cases.
-Conversely, there are those who take the view that such an agreement cannot be terminated.
-A great deal depends on the individually assessed circumstances.
+Withdrawing from a signed lease agreement, especially one that has not yet come into effect, is an ambiguous topic.
+There are lawyers who see certain opportunities in such cases, while others take the stance that such an agreement cannot be terminated.
+A great deal depends on the individual circumstances surrounding the conclusion and nature of the agreement.